How to Install Google Chrome on Ubuntu 24.04, 22.04, or 20.04

 It’s pertinent to note that, as of now, the Flatpak and Flathub systems do not support a beta version of Google Chrome.
 Thus, users can only opt between the stable and unstable versions when using this installation method.

-The Command-Line Interface (CLI) is preferred for users comfortable with terminal commands or those managing a server without a graphical interface.
-Each variation of Google Chrome has a specific command for its activation.
+The Command-Line Interface (CLI) is preferred by users comfortable with terminal commands or those managing a server without a graphical interface.
+Each variation of Google Chrome has a specific command for activating it.

 To engage the stable release of Google Chrome, execute the following: